-A life-changing or serious illness can alter your quality of life.
+Palliative care comes into play when a life-changing or serious illness alters your quality of life.
 When you have a serious illness, the support of your medical team, family and friends makes a difference.
-This is where palliative care comes into play.

 The easiest way to treat a disease is stop it before it starts.
 Understanding how to avoid a possible chronic condition is essential.
 Prevention is an effective path to improving Texans' lives.

-- Immunization Branch provide information for families and medical providers about the benefits of immunizations and which ones are recommended at different life stages.
+- Immunization Unit provides information for families and medical providers about the benefits of immunizations and which ones are recommended at different life stages.